KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

 Factor “fct” is a variable type we usually allocate to variables that have categorisation nature.
-There is usually a conversion step required to perform by analyst to convert character “chr” variable such as “Yes” and “No” into factor “fct”.
+There is usually a conversion step required to perform by analyst to convert character “chr” variable (such as “Yes” and “No” in this case) into factor “fct”.
 This step seems like has been completed.

 Insights from following summary,

--   Respondents have age between 4 to 88, with majority of them fall between 6 to 10 years old with a median of 8.
+-   Respondents were between 4 to 88 years old, with majority of them fall between 6 to 10 years old with a median of 8.
 Mean of 16.93 shouldn’t be used for reference because 88 is a outlier.

--   Time should be time of recording the data.
+-   Time should be the times when these data were recorded.

 -   The rest of the variables have two categories of either “Yes” or “No”.